 Typically, our Compensation Committee meets on a regular schedule several times per year.
-The agenda for each meeting is usually developed in coordination with the Chair of the Compensation Committee, in consultation with the Chief Executive Officer, the Chief Legal Officer, the Chief People Officer and, as applicable, outside compensation consultants.
+The agenda for each meeting is usually developed in coordination with the Chair of the Compensation Committee, in consultation with the Chief Executive Officer, the Chief Business Officer, Senior Vice President of Human Resources and, as applicable, outside compensation consultants.
 From time to time, various members of management and other employees as well as outside advisors or consultants are invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.

 The Chief Executive Officer does not participate in, and is not present during, any deliberations or determinations of the Compensation Committee regarding her compensation or individual performance assessment.
-The charter of the Compensation Committee grants our Compensation Committee full access to all of our books, records, facilities, and personnel.
+The charter of the Compensation Committee grants our Compensation Committee authority to conduct or authorize studies of, or investigations into, matters within the Compensation Committee's scope of responsibility, with full access to all of our books, records, facilities and personnel.
 In addition, under its charter, our Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that our Compensation Committee considers necessary or appropriate in the performance of its duties.